takugian/quick-tutorials-with-aws/loadbalancer/applicationloadbalancerlambda/README.md

 # applicationloadbalancerlambda

-This project creates:
-- An Application Load Balancer in front of a Lambda function;
+This project creates an Application Load Balancer in front of a Lambda function.
-- A Lambda function;

 ## Helpful links